 Since we are writing version-specific code, we need to take steps to make sure our Android 2.3 logic is not run on, say, an Android 2.2 device.
-Hence, we are going to use the version-specific wrapper pattern.
+We will cheat a bit and only support Android 2.0 and higher in this sample, which means we can have references to classes and methods from newer versions of Android in our code, so long as we only execute statements containing those references on Android versions that actually have those classes and methods.